 The basic method to process the different varieties of tea is the same except for some variations.

 The higher the oxidation or fermentation, the lower the levels of polyphenols and the higher the caffeine levels.

 The lower the fermentation or oxidation, the higher the levels of polyphenols and lower the caffeine levels.

 Green Tea Leaves

-After the leaves are harvested, they are steamed for a very short time just enough to make them soft and pliable and before they change color.
+After the leaves are harvested, they are steamed for a very short time just enough to make them soft and pliable and before they change colour.
 Leaves are then rolled and dried with hot air or are dried in hot pans till they are crisp.
-The final product is a greenish yellow tea.
+The final product is a greenish-yellow tea.

-Green tea has an astringent flavor and contains the least amount of caffeine.
+Green tea has an astringent flavour and contains the least amount of caffeine.